EricLambrecht/react-timing-hooks/docs/intervals-api/useInterval.md

 In addition to the standard Javascript API, the returned callbacks allow you to **pause, resume, stop and start** the interval, too.

+**Note**: By default, the interval is _stopped_ on mount and has to be started manually.
+If you want the interval to start immediately on mount, use `options.startOnMount`.

 You can also stop the interval or start the interval in a stopped state by setting a delay value of `null`.

 If you want to loop very fast – maybe because you want to animate something –